karthik2106/Expense-Tracker/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-# How to ru this project?
+# How to run this project?

 1. install npm and vite
 2. then type "npm run dev" in the terminal